alessandrostranieri/nn_semantic_segmentation/index.md

 | ADE20K     | [link](http://groups.csail.mit.edu/vision/datasets/ADE20K/)                          | 20.210 train images/2000 test images.                                         | The dataset includes many different types of images, so we must probably select a subset according to content |
 | COCO       | [link](http://cocodataset.org/#home)                                                 | Detection(people): 200K images.
 80 categories.
 Stuff(grass, wall) 55K images. | Needs API to extract masks.                                                                                   |

-Different data-sets employ different labelling schemes.
+AS mentioned, different data-sets employ different labelling schemes.
 For simplicity, in this context we decided to work with only the **KITTI** and **Cityscapes** datasets, which use the same labelling scheme.
 The images provide labels for 33 (34 with 0-label segments) classes, listed in the following table.

 | ID | Label                |
 |----|----------------------|